It's Not Because You Deserve It — Modern Paraphrase | fresh.bible

 Deuteronomy 9 — A brutally honest reminder that grace was never earned

-This chapter is at his most uncomfortably direct.
-Israel is right on the edge of the Promised Land — they can practically see it.
+This chapter is at his most uncomfortably direct. is right on the edge of the — they can practically see it.
 The momentum is building.
 God has promised victory.
 And this would be the perfect time for a pep talk.
 But Moses doesn't give them one.

 Instead, he does something that takes real courage: he tells them the truth about themselves.
 Not to crush them, but because what they're about to receive is so good that they need to understand — deeply, permanently — that they didn't earn it.
-What follows is one of the most honest conversations about in the entire Old Testament.
+What follows is a conversation about with no softening, no flattery, and no wiggle room: you're getting this despite your record, not because of it.

 Moses told them plainly: